SteveBarnett/Remixing/_thinking/zen/kensho-heart-of-zen.md

 ### Arriving in Both

-- being on the road without leaving home, leaving home without being on the road.
+- Being on the road without leaving home, leaving home without being on the road.
 Is this an ordinary person?
 Is this a sage?

 <!-- ### Attainment in Both -->